GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-05-29 01:26:45 IST
+This content is dynamically generated in Indian Time (IST): 2026-05-29 03:24:32 IST

 Current Weather in Coimbatore:
-Temperature: 25.88 °C
+Temperature: 24.88 °C
-Condition: haze
+Condition: mist